linroger/FinanceCompendium/II. Economics/Microeconomics/Financial Investments for Public Policy/PPHA 32400 Winter 2023 Lecture Slides.md

 # I. Symmetric Information

 Consider the situation of Symmetric Information - Moral hazard is not a problem if Principal lives in Miami and can directly supervise Agent.
-Say they could agree to a contract that specifies Agent receives a wage of $200 per day if she exerts high effort regardless of the weather conditions, but loses her job if she doesn't.
+Say they could agree to a contract that specifies Agent receives a wage of \$200 per day if she exerts high effort regardless of the weather conditions, but loses her job if she doesn't.
 What is Agent's net payoff?
 Principal's expected payoff?
 Is the contract efficient in risk bearing?

-Agent will choose to work extra hard and get $200 per day regardless of the weather, which is better than being fired and getting nothing.
-So her net payoff is $200 - $100 = $200.
+Agent will choose to work extra hard and get \$200 per day regardless of the weather, which is better than being fired and getting nothing.
+So her net payoff is $200 - $100 = \$200.

 Principal, as a residual claimant, receives the residual payoff, which is the amount left over from the store's payoff after Agent's wage is paid.
 His residual payoff varies with demand:

-- If demand is low, the shop earns $1,000, he pays Agent $200, and retains $800.
+- If demand is low, the shop earns \$1,000, he pays Agent \$200, and retains \$800.
-- If demand is high, the shop earns  $1,500, so he keeps$ 1,300 after paying Agent $200.
+- If demand is high, the shop earns  \$1,500, so he keeps\$ 1,300 after paying Agent \$200.

 Hence, Principal's expected payoff is